tomaskovarik271/PIPECD/README.md

 ### Quick AI Demo
 ```
-You: "Analyze my current pipeline"
+You: "Analyze my current pipeline and lead funnel"

 AI Response: "Your current pipeline shows 6 active deals with a total value of $114,500.
 The deals are distributed primarily between User B (4 deals worth $71,000) and one
 unassigned deal worth $26,000.
-The average deal size is about $19,000, suggesting
-mid-sized opportunities.
-However, no deals are expected to close this month, which
-might indicate a need to review close dates or push some deals forward..."
+Your lead funnel shows 12 active leads with an average
+score of 45.
+3 leads are qualified and ready for conversion, while 5 leads in the
+'Initial Contact' stage need immediate follow-up.
+The qualification rate is 67% which
+is above industry average..."
 ```

 **Learn more**: See `mcp/README.md` for full AI setup instructions.